Can Nuance Communications Inc. (NUAN) Remain Competitive?

-Nuance Communications Inc. (NASDAQ:NUAN) went up by 0.12% from its latest closing price compared to the recent 1-year high of $35.65.
-The company’s stock price has collected -3.62% of loss in the last five trading sessions.
-Press Release reported on 10/15/20 that U.S. Department of Veterans Affairs Expands Telehealth Services Using Nuance Dragon Medical One
+Nuance Communications Inc. (NASDAQ:NUAN) went up by 1.00% from its latest closing price compared to the recent 1-year high of $35.65.
+The company’s stock price has collected -2.05% of loss in the last five trading sessions.
+Press Release reported on 10/26/20 that Kettering Health Network Selects Nuance’s Computer-Assisted Physician Documentation Solution to Improve Patient Safety and Outcomes in Emergency Room Care

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.